“Not all who wander are lost.” -J.R.R. Tolkien

-A smart traveler’s best travel tool can be an experienced and trusted Travel Agent.
+A smart traveler’s best travel tool can often be an experienced and trusted Travel Agent.

-However, before I get going too far, and in full disclosure, not all of our travel has been with the assistance of a Travel Agent.
-In fact, our earliest travels were ones we pieced together and planned on our own.
-In fact, we’ve even traveled without reservations in the past.
+In full disclosure, not all of our travel has been with the assistance of a Travel Agent.
+In fact, our earliest travels were ones we planned on our own, and on occasion, we even traveled without reservations.
 (GASP!
-I know.
+I know!
 We were young…but it was sort of fun!)
-Now, in hindsight, some of that travel might’ve been even better with the help of a Travel Agent.
+And while some travel plans don’t always require assistance, you should know that some travel can be even better with the help of a Travel Agent.

 A Travel expert can be the best place to turn

 In addition to helping you with reservations and plane tickets, an experienced and trusted travel professional has resources and relationships with travel vendors that can enhance your trip, and a great Travel Agent can take your broad travel plan and fill it in with great ideas and experiences that create a trip to remember.
 Your travel professional can help you to estimate the cost of your trip, do their best to help you stick to your budget while you plan, and will offer resources that could upgrade your trip in ways you might not have known about on your own.